Updated July 2024

 Some things you should include are:

-• The location of the job (if it is not remote work)
+- The location of the job if it’s not a fully remote opportunity

 Conclusion